KIPP: Outside comments

 Some KIPP schools show high rates of attrition, especially for those students entering the schools with the lowest test scores.
 A 2008 study by SRI International found that while KIPP fifth-grade students who enter with below-average scores significantly outperform peers in public schools by the end of year one, "60 percent of students who entered fifth grade at four Bay Area KIPP schools in 2003–04 left before completing eighth grade", although research on attrition at one KIPP school in Massachusetts differs.
-The SRI report also discusses student mobility due to changing economic situations for student's families, but does not directly link this factor into student attrition.
+The SRI report also discusses student mobility due to changing economic situations for students' families, but does not directly link this factor into student attrition.
 Figures for schools in all states are not readily available.

 While KIPP's goal is that 75% of KIPP students graduate from college, a report they released in April 2011 stated that the college graduation rate for students who completed the first middle school program in 1999 and 2000 was about 33%.
 The report states that 95% of the students completed high school, 89% of the students went to college, and 33% of the students earned a degree.
-For comparison, for students in a similar economic background to that which KIPP draws from. only 70% complete high school, 41% go to college, and 8% earn a four-year degree.

-Overall in the United States 83% of students complete high school, 62% enroll in college, and 31% complete a four-year degree.
+For comparison, for students in a similar economic background to that which KIPP draws from, only 70% complete high school, 41% go to college, and 8% earn a four-year degree.
+Overall in the United States, 83% of students complete high school, 62% enroll in college, and 31% complete a four-year degree.

 For the overall graduation rate for students entering college in the United States one study found a 56% result (Pathways to Prosperity Study), and another study found 54% graduated (American Dream 2.0 Report).

 KIPP's goal of a 75% college graduation rate is close to the 82% college graduation rate for students coming from the highest income quartile.

 Jay Mathews, writing for The Washington Post, was encouraged by the results from the KIPP report, although he pointed out that the sample size was only 200 students, and that after graduating from the KIPP middle school the students were no longer attending a KIPP school.
 Both Matthews and Kay S. Hymowitz writing for City Journal found the 75% goal to be ambitious.